kaus0399/kaus0399.github.io/_pages/now.md

 I am currently working on developing and finetuning this webiste as an online portfolio for myself.
 I wanted the domain name kaustubhdeshpande.com, but turns out its taken already.
 What are the odds?!?
 ### Work:
 __Plant AI and Biophysics Lab__
-I currently work part time as a Software Developer and Researcher for the PAIBPL under the guidance of Professor [Mason Earles](https://bae.ucdavis.edu/people/mason-earles).
+I currently work part time as a Software Developer and Researcher for the PAIBPL under the guidance of [Dr. Mason Earles](https://bae.ucdavis.edu/people/mason-earles).
 Currently working on training and deploying a pytorch based instance segemtnation mode which makes use of synthetic data to form predictions on vineayrd renderings.

 __Computational RNA Genomics Lab__
-I currently work part time as a Computational Biology researcher under the guidance of [Dr. Sharon Aviran](https://bme.ucdavis.edu/people/sharon-aviran).
+I currently volunteer as an Undergraduate Computational Biology Researcher under the guidance of [Dr. Sharon Aviran](https://bme.ucdavis.edu/people/sharon-aviran).
 Currently finishing a research paper on the use of binary classifiers for modifying neuclotide scoring.

 ### Future Plans:
 __PHD__